calliope-project/callio.pe/content/pages/publications.md

 description: "A list of research that used Calliope, with a focus on academic publications."
 ---

 This page lists the publicly available work based on Calliope which we are aware of.
-[Contact us](mailto:stefan.pfenninger@usys.ethz.ch) if you have a publication that you would like to be listed here.
+[Add your publications directly with a pull request](https://github.com/calliope-project/callio.pe/edit/master/content/pages/publications.md) or [contact us](mailto:stefan.pfenninger@usys.ethz.ch) if you have a publication that you would like to be listed here.

 ### Peer-reviewed publications